David Bowie Narrates Prokofiev's Peter and the Wolf

-David Bowie Narrates Prokofiev's Peter and the Wolf is a classical music album originally released by RCA Red Seal Records on 2 May 1978.
+David Bowie Narrates Prokofiev's Peter and the Wolf is a classical music album originally released by RCA Red Seal on 2 May 1978.
 Produced by Jay David Saks, the first side contains a performance of Sergei Prokofiev's Peter and the Wolf, with narration by the English musician David Bowie, who contributed to the project for his young son.
 The second side contains a music-only recording of Benjamin Britten's The Young Person's Guide to the Orchestra; both recordings were performed by the Philadelphia Orchestra conducted by Eugene Ormandy.

 Upon release, the album reached number 136 on the US Billboard Top LPs & Tape chart and was Grammy-nominated in 1979.
 The recording has received positive reviews from critics and writers, with Bowie's appearance garnering praise as "charming" and engaging.
 It has since been reissued on compact disc with different artworks and additional recordings, including of Pyotr Ilyich Tchaikovsky's The Nutcracker Suite and Camille Saint-Saëns's The Carnival of the Animals.